 The Long Hall

-This is another beautiful old Victorian pub from the 1860s.
-The Long Hall is, as you suspect, a long room and it features famous filigree-edged mirrors, polished dark wood and traditional snugs.
+This is another beautiful old Victorian, 1860s pub.
+The Long Hall is, as you suspect, a long room, and it features famous filigree-edged mirrors, polished dark wood and traditional snugs.
 It also has what used to be the longest bar top in Ireland.

 The Long Hall Pub Dublin